erubinof/GEOG418-Assignment-3/README.md

 ```

 Starting off, you must set your working directory to tell the code where to look for the data and where to save your figures.
 This working directory only needs to be set once for the project, and everything from now on will be pulled from or saved into that folder.
-The next step is to import the required data into R. Below, the code demostrates how to bring the census boundaries shapefile in as a st dataframe, and the census data in as a dataframe.
+The next step is to import the required data into R. Below, the code demonstrates how to bring the census boundaries shapefile in as a st dataframe, and the census data in as a dataframe.

 The census boundaries shapefile is a spatial dataset that contains all census boundaries across Canada from 2016.
 This will be used to help us map out the spatial autocorrelation that we are analyzing.
 The census dataset contains all of the non-spatial information from the Canadian census in 2016 and will be used to collect the data we need to run our spatial autocorrelation analysis.